 The Government need not identify a "historical twin"; rather, a "well-established and representative historical analogue" suffices.
 Id. at 2133.
 The Supreme Court distilled two metrics for courts to compare the Government's proffered analogues against the challenged law: how the challenged law burdens the right to armed self-defense, and why the law burdens that right.
-Id. (citing McDonald v.
-City of Chicago, Ill., 561 U.S. 742, 767 (2010) and Heller, 544 U.S. at 599). "[W]hether modern and historical regulations impose a comparable burden on the right of armed self-defense and whether that burden is comparably justified are central considerations when engaging in an analogical inquiry."
+Id. (citing McDonald, 561 U.S. at 767, and Heller, 544 U.S. at 599). "[W]hether modern and historical regulations impose a comparable burden on the right of armed self-defense and whether that burden is comparably justified are central considerations when engaging in an analogical inquiry."
 Id. (internal quotation marks and emphasis omitted).